National Institute of Bank Management: Education

 The Institute had one of its major breakthroughs when it introduced Post Graduate Programme in Banking and Finance (PGPBF) in 2003–2004.
 Dr Bimal Jalan, the then governor, RBI formally launched the PGPBF.
-This unique course enables the students to possess sound analytical foundation, innovative outlook and practical orientation to the nuances of banking and finance.
+This course enables the students to possess sound analytical foundation, innovative outlook and practical orientation to the nuances of banking and finance.
 Keeping in mind the expectations of the banking system, in 2009–2010, the Governing Board of the Institute changed the duration of the course from 1 year to 2 years.
 In 2013, the All India Council of Technical Education (AICTE), Government of India, granted approval to the Post Graduate Programme, which was then renamed as Post Graduate Diploma in Management (PGDM) – Banking and Financial Services.
-Over almost two decades, NIBM students have been valued for their analytical rigor, quantitative aptitude and pragmatic insights.
-NIBM- PGDM is very well received by the banking industry and since inception, it has maintained cent per cent students placement in Commercial Banks, Financial Institutions, Rating Agencies, Consulting Firms and related industries.
+NIBM- PGDM is well received by the banking industry and since inception, it has maintained cent per cent students placement in Commercial Banks, Financial Institutions, Rating Agencies, Consulting Firms and related industries.